FedericoGarciaGarcia/Printi/README.md

 More features on the way:

-* ***Do no print screenshot***: Hold the SHIFT key and press the PRINT SCREEN key to take a screenshot without printing.
 * ***Title***: place a title on the document.
 * ***Date***: place the current date on the document.